• Skip to primary navigation

 • I don't add any sweetener because I drizzle the chaffles with sugar-free maple syrup.

 • Chaffles tend to stick to waffle makers more than other waffles, so make sure your waffle iron is truly nonstick and generously grease it.
-If the chaffles stick, gently release them from the waffle iron by sliding a cake server or a dinner knife around their edges, then sliding a wide spatula underneath them.
+If they stick, gently release them from the waffle iron by sliding a cake server or a dinner knife around their edges and then sliding a wide spatula underneath them.

-• You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+• You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Reheat them in a toaster on the lowest setting.
-You can also freeze chaffles in a freezer bag.
-Separate them with wax paper squares so they don't stick together.
+You can also freeze the cooled leftovers in a freezer bag.
+Separate them with wax paper squares to prevent them from sticking together.

 Nutrition per Serving